-The Dionex IonPac AS31 provides good separation of common inorganic anions, monochloroacetic acid, monobromoacetic acid, dichloroacetic acid, chlorobromoacetic acid, dibromoacetic acid, trichloroacetic acid, dichlorobromoacetic acid, tribromoacetic acid, bromate, and dalapon using a potassium hydroxide eluent and mass spectrometric detection.
+The Dionex IonPac AS31 provides excellent separation of common inorganic anions, monochloroacetic acid, monobromoacetic acid, dichloroacetic acid, chlorobromoacetic acid, dibromoacetic acid, trichloroacetic acid, dichlorobromoacetic acid, tribromoacetic acid, bromate, and dalapon using a potassium hydroxide eluent and mass spectrometric detection.
 Please note that IC analysis was performed on a Thermo Scientific Dionex ICS-5000+ HPIC System and matrix ions were diverted to waste, with only the ions of interest sent to the Mass Spectrometer.
-The separation of all nine haloacetic acids, bromate, and dalapon in the EPA Method 557 LSSM matrix is shown in Figures 6 and 7.
+See Section 4.7.1 for system, conditions and consumable details.
+The separation of all nine haloacetic acids, bromate, and dalapon in the EPA Method 557 LSSM matrix is shown in Figure 7.